jval1972/Rad-X/readme.txt

 Fixed potential memory corruption problem when working with the original data file, or a WAD file that does not contain a disk busy patch.
 (STCDROM or STDISK).
 Fixed potential memory corruption problem when taking screenshots in OpenGL mode.
 Fixed potential error with the shareware data file of RADIX.
-Prevents infinite loop for erronous A_Chase() placement ﻿ Corrected dehacked parsing of the "CODEP FRAME" keyword ﻿ Loads a bit faster due to some optimizations.
+Prevents infinite loop for erronous A_Chase() placement. ﻿ Corrected dehacked parsing of the "CODEP FRAME" keyword.
+Loads a bit faster due to some optimizations.
 Fixed diskbuzy height calculation in OpenGL mode.